sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/2 - Castle.md

 "okay, hang on."
 Sans raised his palms. "gonna need some context here."

-"...Yes, I'm afraid so," agreed Asgore, confused and concerned.
+"...Yes, I'm afraid so," agreed Toriel, confused and concerned.
 "I take it then, that your sides have always fought?"

 "yeah..."
 The hulking Sans nodded, adjusting his hold on the axe he carried. "me n' dusty... red, cross, killer... we're all outcasts. make s'm... poor choices... had a rough life."